ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step06.md

 # Lab: Use a Library

-In this lab you will learn how to:
+In this lab, you will learn how to:

-* install third party libraries
+* Install third party libraries
-* integrate the third party libraries into your application
+* Integrate the third party libraries into your application
-* model the data required by your application
+* Model the data required by your application
-* mock up the interface of your application
+* Mock up the interface of your application

 ## Install the Library

 It is often useful to use third party libraries.
 For this application, we will use a library of <a href="https://github.com/kensodemann/kws-weather-widgets" target="_blank">weather related components</a> that I created and published on NPM.
 Many useful JavaScript libraries are availble via NPM and are available for use in your application.

-To instatll my weather component library: `npm install kws-weather-widgets`
+To install my weather component library, run: `npm install kws-weather-widgets`

 The library is installed in `node_modules` and your `package.json` file is updated to reflect the new dependency: